-One way you can get the edge on your competition is by instituting a unique policy in your business to welcome all new one-time or ongoing customers.
+One way you can get the edge on your competition is by instituting a unique policy in your business to welcome all new one-time and ongoing customers.

 The most basic way to do this is with a welcome letter.
 Not just any form letter, but one that has been written specifically for each client.

 How many form letters do you receive only to go unread in the trash?
 That’s exactly why you don’t want to use a form letter in your business.
 Instead, put together a welcome template that you can customize.

 Typically these are formal, typed letters that include:

 - Formal salutations to open and close the letter